Is My Cocker Being Aggressive Or Playful?

 We have tried a lot of things, saying no, pennies in a can, trying to ignore it but she acts like no one is even talking.
 It can be a bit frightening when she is jumping at us to bite.

-Is this a normal thing for her age or is there some other issue, and in your opinion have you seen this behavior before?
+Is this a normal thing for her age or is there some other issue, and in your opinion have you seen this behaviour before?

-Also, what kind of things can we do to stop this behavior?
+Also, what kind of things can we do to stop this behaviour?

 Please help :)